 Marengo is a very small city located in the state of Iowa.
-With a population of 2,417 people and just one neighborhood, Marengo is the 227th largest community in Iowa.
-Much of the housing stock in Marengo was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 2,404 people and just one neighborhood, Marengo is the 227th largest community in Iowa.
+Marengo has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Marengo is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Marengo is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Marengo who work in office and administrative support (10.33%), sales jobs (10.12%), and management occupations (9.70%).
+There are especially a lot of people living in Marengo who work in sales jobs (11.40%), office and administrative support (10.41%), and food service (8.41%).

-The rate of college-level education in Marengo is quite a bit lower than the national average among all cities of 21.84%: just 11.19% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Marengo with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.56% of people over 25 have a bachelor's degree or advanced degree.

-The per capita income in Marengo in 2022 was $30,413, which is lower middle income relative to Iowa, and middle income relative to the rest of the US.
-This equates to an annual income of $121,652 for a family of four.
+The per capita income in Marengo in 2022 was $29,275, which is low income relative to Iowa, and lower middle income relative to the rest of the US.
+This equates to an annual income of $117,100 for a family of four.
 However, Marengo contains both very wealthy and poor people as well.

 The most common language spoken in Marengo is English.
 Other important languages spoken here include Spanish and Polish.